jhpyle/docassemble/demo.md

 see the [YAML] source code that generated the question, along with a review of the conditions that led to the question being asked.
-You can learn a lot about how to do things in **docassemble** by clicking "Script" and comparing the [YAML] source to the end result.
+You can learn a lot about how to do things in **docassemble** by clicking "Source" and comparing the [YAML] source to the end result.

 ### The YAML file that generates the demonstration interview